unstoppablecarl/navinator/README.md

 **Navinator** is a php package for fexibly managing navigation data for views.

-Navinator is a light weight navigation helper providing simple collection and node classes designed to allow you to generate navigation tree data without complication.
+Navinator is a light weight navigation tree helper providing simple collection and node classes designed to allow you to generate navigation tree data without complication.

 ## Installing